Abstract

 This research is supported by grants from the Bloomberg-Kimmel Institute of JHU, the Melanoma Research Alliance, the National Institutes of Health (RO1AI099300 and RO1AI089830), and the Department of Defense (PC130767).
 JB’s research was supported by a Crohn’s and Colitis Foundation of America Research Fellowship, the Melanoma Research Foundation, and NCI grant P30CA016056.

 We thank Dennis Gong for data processing and critical reading of the manuscript.
 We thank Dr. Elly Nedivi for providing polyclonal Nrn1 antibody and Dr. Fan Pan for reagent support.
 We thank Drs.
 Franck Housseau, Chien-Fu Hung for the constructive discussion of the project and the manuscript.
 We thank Drs.
-Hao Shi and Hongbo Chi for critical manuscript reading and helpful suggestions.
+Hao Shi and Hongbo Chi for critical reading of the manuscript and helpful suggestions.
 We thank Dr. Rachel Helm for manuscript editing.
 We thank Drs.
 Richard L. Huganir, Bian Liu and Hana Goldschmidt for constructive discussion on Nrn1 and AMPAR connection.

 Competing interests

 C.D. is a co-inventor on patents licensed from JHU to BMS and Janssen and is currently an employee of Janssen Research.
-D.M.P. is a consultant for Compugen, Shattuck Labs, WindMIL, Tempest, Immunai, Bristol-Myers Squibb, Amgen, Janssen, Astellas, Rockspring Capital, Immunomic, and Dracen; owns founders’ equity in ManaT Bio Inc., WindMIL, Trex, Jounce, Enara, Tizona, Tieza, and RAPT; and receives research funding from Compugen, Bristol-Myers Squibb, and Enara.
+D.M.P. is a consultant for Compugen, Shattuck Labs, WindMIL, Tempest, Immunai, Bristol-Myers Squibb, Amgen, Janssen, Astellas, Rockspring Capital, Immunomic, and Dracen; owns founders equity in ManaT Bio Inc., WindMIL, Trex, Jounce, Enara, Tizona, Tieza, and RAPT; and receives research funding from Compugen, Bristol-Myers Squibb, and Enara.
 All other authors do not have conflicting financial interests.

 Data availability